j-cob44/skystorm_unity2d/README.md

 Try out the WebGl version of the game here! [https://j-cob44.github.io/skystorm_unity2d/](https://j-cob44.github.io/skystorm_unity2d/)

 Working in Unity version 5.6.0f3 <br />
-Will not work in newer Unity versions yet do to deprecations. <br />
+Will not work in newer Unity versions yet due to deprecations. <br />

 Skystorm is an attempt at creating a game similar Flying Shark from 1987 in Unity. <br />
 Currently features 8 waves with a boss fight on the final level. <br />